 A. Research Integrity Officer

-The Complainant may have an opportunity to testify before the inquiry and investigation committees, to review portions of the draft inquiry and investigation reports pertinent to his/her allegations or testimony, to be informed of the results of the inquiry and investigation, and to be protected from retaliation.
+The Complainant may have an opportunity to testify before the inquiry and investigation committees and be informed of the results of the inquiry and investigation, and to be protected from retaliation.
 The Complainant is responsible for making allegations in good faith and cooperating, in good faith, with an inquiry or investigation.

 A. Responsibility to Report Misconduct

 All employees or individuals associated with Brown University should report observed, suspected, or apparent research misconduct to the Research Integrity Officer.
-If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may call the Research Integrity Officer at (401) 863-7999 to discuss the suspected misconduct informally.
+If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may contact the Research Integrity Officer to discuss the suspected misconduct informally.
 If the circumstances described by the individual do not meet the definition of research misconduct, the Research Integrity Officer will refer the individual or allegation to other offices or officials with the responsibility for resolving the problem.
-At any time, an employee may have confidential discussions and consultations about concerns of possible misconduct with the Research Integrity Officer and will be counseled about appropriate procedures for reporting allegations.

 B. Protecting the Complainant

 The Research Integrity Officer will monitor the treatment of individuals who bring allegations of misconduct or of inadequate institutional response thereto, and those who cooperate in inquiries or investigations.
 The Research Integrity Officer will make reasonable and practical efforts to counter potential and or actual retaliation against these persons in the terms and conditions of their employment or other status at the institution and will review instances of alleged retaliation for appropriate action.
 Employees should immediately report any alleged or apparent retaliation to the Research Integrity Officer.
-Also the institution will protect the privacy of those who report misconduct in good faith to the maximum extent possible.
-For example, if the Complainant requests anonymity, the institution will make an effort to honor the request during the allegation assessment or inquiry within applicable policies and regulations and state and local laws.
-The Complainant will be advised that if the matter is referred to an investigation committee and the Complainant's testimony is required, anonymity may no longer be guaranteed.
-Institutions are required to undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, make allegations.
+Also the institution will protect the privacy of those who report misconduct in good faith to the extent practicable.
+For example, if the Complainant requests anonymity, the institution will make an effort to honor the request in accordance with applicable policies and regulations and state and local laws.
+Brown University will undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, make allegations.